Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 Let’s clear up a common myth: certain swimsuits are not reserved for certain body types.
 The idea that only perfectly sculpted athletes can wear swim briefs is completely outdated.
 In reality, all kinds of swimwear new arrivals are designed for all body types, and the best style for you is the one you feel most comfortable and confident in.
 Briefs offer the greatest range of motion, jammers provide muscle compression and more coverage, and trunks are a classic choice.
 Don’t let stereotypes dictate your decision.
 Instead, focus on what feels good and what works for your activity.
 Your comfort is what will ultimately help you perform your best.

-Which Brands Offer the Best Quality?
+Which Swimsuit Brands Offer the Best Quality?

 When you’re investing in a new swimsuit, you want to know it’s coming from a brand you can trust.
 While fit and style are personal, some brands consistently lead the pack in durability, performance, and innovation.
 These names have built their reputations in pools and open waters around the world, earning the loyalty of swimmers from beginners to pros.
 Let's look at a few of the top contenders you'll find when searching for your next suit.